a7ul/react-native-exception-handler/README.md

 To make sure this module works.
 You can generate a native exception using the module `rn-test-exception-handler`.
 [https://github.com/master-atul/rn-test-exception-handler](https://github.com/master-atul/rn-test-exception-handler)

-This module does only one thing.
+`rn-test-exception-handler` module does only one thing.
 It raises a **Native_Exceptions**.
-This will help you to verify your customizations or this module.
+This will help you to verify your customizations or functionality of this module.

 Peace ! ✌🏻🍻